-Before we go over the 10 effective and easy home remedies for dog scooting, let us first explain why your dog is scooting her butt on the floor or why your dog rubs bum on grass.
+Before we go over the 10 effective and easy home remedies for dog scooting, let us first explain why your dog is scooting on the floor or why your dog rubs bum on grass.
 Some of these reasons may surprise you!

 RECOMMENDED: My Dog Keeps Sitting On His Bum After Grooming: 10 Reasons Why!

 You just saw your dog scooting her butt on the floor again.
 You’re confused because it hasn’t even been an hour and your canine companion is dragging her butt again.

 When dogs scoot, you can see them dragging their butt continually and it can get annoying.
 Depending on where your furry friends are currently at, this could be on the floor, carpet, ground, or grass.